WAN-Solutions/wan24-Core/src/Wan24-Core/README.md

     - Shortcuts for starting a function as long running task
     - Shortcuts for starting a function as task with fair execution by the scheduler
+    - Add a cancellation token to a task (which can cancel the task awaiter)
 - DI helper
     - Service provider adoption
     - DI object factory delegates